 Circular runout

-Circular runout is a two-dimensional tolerance that defines how much deviation a circular element of a surface can have with respect to a datum ( Usually an axis) when it is rotated at 360 degrees.
+Circular runout is a two-dimensional tolerance that defines how much deviation a circular element of a surface can have concerning a datum ( Usually an axis) when it is rotated at 360 degrees.

 Total Runout

-Total runout is a three-dimensional tolerance that defines how much a circular surface can deviate with respect to a datum ( usually an axis) when rotated at 360 degrees.
+Total runout is a three-dimensional tolerance that defines how much a circular surface can deviate concerning a datum ( usually an axis) when rotated at 360 degrees.

 Other GD & T symbols

 Here are a few other GD & T symbols that are extensively used in engineering drawings.
-But the list is not exclusive, and many other symbols may be used.
-I prefer not to include those here because those are used rarely in drawings.
+However the list is not exclusive, and many other symbols may be used.
+I prefer not to include those here because they are used rarely in drawings.

 Conclusion